Built Environment

 Housing Variety

-In 2020, single-family housing comprised 76% of all dwellings in the Pikes Peak region, a figure which is essentially unchanged since 2015.27 That proportion is greater than the national average and 4th lowest of 5 peer communities.
+In 2022, single-family housing comprised 75% of all dwellings in the Pikes Peak region, which represents a slight decrease, as several new apartment complexes opened.26 That proportion is still greater than the national average and is 5th lowest of 6 peer communities.

 Construction

-More housing is on the way in the Pikes Peak region—the number of new housing units authorized in 2021 was 3.1% of 2020 inventory.
-That represents a large increase from pre-2020 permit rates of 2.0% or less, and it ranks 3rd among 6 peer communities.30
+More housing is on the way in the Pikes Peak region—the number of new housing units authorized in 2023 was 1.7% of 2022 inventory.
+However, that is the lowest growth rate since 2016.
+It ranks 3rd among 6 peer communities.28

 Supply & Demand—Multi-family

-Effective rent per unit at the end of 2021 was $1,347.
-That amount reflected an increase of 11.5% over the previous 12 months.
-However, Colorado Springs still ranked as the 2nd-most affordable of 6 peer communities, with rent reflecting 15.6% of the annual wages of two adults.34
+Effective rent per unit at the end of Q1 2024 was $1,449.
+That amount reflected an a 1.6% decrease over the previous 12 months, again due to new construction.
+Colorado Springs ranked as the most affordable of 5 peer communities, with rent reflecting 14.8% of the annual wages of two adults.32

 Supply & Demand— Single-family